 Dedication: All girls who bleed to School

 Remember that day you felt your PERIOD coming yet you had not prepared for the first drops or the entire four days of the bleeding.
-Its either you didn’t have enough money or the only person you could ask was your Father, Brother or Male relative and you knew you had been taught well that “Your Periods are your Pride your own Private Matter”.
+Its either you didn’t have enough money to by menstrual material or the only person you could ask was your father, brother or male relative but you knew that you had been taught well that “Your Periods are your Pride your own Private Matter”.
 Fear, worry and anxiety would grip you as you think about what you could use to stop the bleeding and maintain your dignity among your peers.
-Quickly you would roll up some tissue paper from the last role in the house knowing fully well that using the only roll of tissue paper for “Petty issues like Menstruation” would land you is serious trouble, so immediately you would neatly roll back the tissue paper.
-You are now panicking trying to think of what you could use to stop the bleeding and the only thing you could think of are your old WHITE school socks, Your Father’s Newspaper edition from the previous day or an old cloth that you knew belonged to your mother, luckily she would not notice it went missing.
+Quickly you would roll up some toilet paper from the last roll in the entire knowing fully well that using the only remaining roll of toilet paper for “Petty issues like Menstruation” would land you is serious trouble, so you quickly roll back the paper.
+You are now panicking trying to think of what you could use to stop the bleeding and the only thing you could think of was your old WHITE school socks, Your Father’s Newspaper edition from the previous day or an old cloth that belonged to your mother, luckily she would not notice it went missing.

-If only people could change their views about Menstruation and give our girls the opportunity to ask when in need and not humiliate them each time they bleed that way we will break the Taboos about PERIODS and make girls understand that their Pride lies in their ability to speak freely about their Period and get the support they need.
-Their PRIDE lies in their ability to attend the most important events of their lives like school and not get to stay behind simply because they are Menstruating.
+If only people could change their views about Menstruation and give our girls the opportunity to ask when in need and not humiliate them each time they bleed, that way we will break the Taboos about PERIODS and make girls understand that their Pride lies in their ability to speak freely about their menstrual concerns and get the support they need.
+Their PRIDE lies in their ability to attend the most important events of their lives like school and not get to stay behind simply because they are menstruating.